heaps-smart/heaps-smart/_posts/doing-more-with-less.md

 **tl;dr**
 **The problem:** Non-profits spend hours rewriting the same content for different audiences, formats and schedules.
 This work isn't creative, it's time consuming.

-**The experiment:** As a non-developer, I built a no-code n8n workflow that turns one blog post into a LinkedIn series of posts, traditional media pitches, and a member newsletter.
+**The experiment:** With no formal coding background, I built a no-code n8n workflow that turns one blog post into a LinkedIn series of posts, traditional media pitches, and a member newsletter.
 It runs on a schedule, customises the outputs by audience and format, and gives me control through a review step.
 I don't have to think about it anymore, at the end of the month it's all there, I just have to hit send.

 **The learning:** Automation costs can *stack* up: AI tokens, 3rd party apps, platform and cloud hosting.
 With the right tool selection, design and monitoring, it can scale affordably and save *so* much time.